slub/ocrd_kitodo/README.md

 Select process to export, and click on `Possible actions` and then on `Export DMS`.
 After a successful export, the METS is located in the export folder `/usr/local/kitodo/dms-export/` in the subfolder with the title of the selected process.

-> Note: The export folder can be changed under the project settings and can only be found in our sample data under this path `/usr/local/kitodo/dms-export/`.
+> Note: The export folder can be changed under the project settings and can only be found in our sample project under this path `/usr/local/kitodo/dms-export/`.

 After that the status of the task can be set to `Completed` and our script task `OCR from Export Dir` will be executed automatically.